30 Things to Do in Pacific Beach San Diego

 Quicksand Escape Games is an escape room venue on Garnet Avenue in Pacific Beach.
 Participants are locked in a room and given 60 minutes to figure out how to escape.

 It’s the perfect challenge for coworkers, friends, or family.
 You uncover clues and solve puzzles to make your escape before time is up.
-There are three themed escape rooms to choose from – The Speakeasy, The Diner, and Chinatown.
-The difficulty level varies in each room.
+There are several themed escape rooms to choose from, including Speakeasy Nouveau, The Diner, Chinatown, and The Family Cabin.
+The difficulty level varies from room to room, and all are family-friendly.

 23. Discover New Views of San Diego by Bike